 Was T. Rex the biggest dinosaur?

-All in all, despite not being the biggest, T. Rex was definitely the baddest around, and it definitely deserves the tyrant lizard king title.
+All in all, despite not being the biggest, T. Rex was definitely one of the baddest dinosaurs around, and it definitely deserves the tyrant lizard king title.
 Hopefully, the media will not disrupt its image from now on, especially because there are still so many things we have yet to understand about this magnificent dinosaur.

 What T. Rex sounds like

 When you see T. Rex in the movies, it seems to always have its mouth open, roaring fiercely as it hunts its prey.
-But the reality may be different — though no less interesting
+But the reality may be different — though no less interesting.

-Dinosaurs like T .Rex were closely related to birds, so their vocalizations wouldn’t have sounded like roars at all.
+Dinosaurs like T. Rex were closely related to birds, so their vocalizations wouldn’t have sounded like roars at all.
 Instead of producing open-mouth vocalizations, dinosaurs more likely produced closed-mouth vocalizations, something similar to low-pitched swooshing or growling.

-How fast a T. Rex can run
+How fast a T. Rex could run

 We can’t really see a T. Rex running and measuring its speed, but researchers have reconstructed its skeletal and muscle systems and compared it with existing animals, producing assessments for how fast the dinosaur moved about.